BuildingVolumes/Unity_Geometry_Sequence_Streaming/docs/content/docs/tutorials/scripting-api/index.md

 Returns:

-- **True** when sequence could successfully be loaded, **false** when an error has occured while loading.
+- **True** when sequence could successfully be loaded, **false** when an error has occurred while loading.
 Take a look in the Unity console in this case

 ### LoadCurrentSequence()